H4cksty/ludus_domain_roles/ludus_create_child_domain/README.md

 ## 📌 Example — `ludus-config.yml`

-This example demonstrates the correct structure for a Ludus configuration file, using `global_role_vars` and `defaults` as separate top-level blocks.
-YAML anchors are used to define credentials once and reuse them, keeping the configuration clean and easy to manage.
+This example demonstrates the correct structure for a Ludus configuration file.
+Note that `roles` and `role_vars` are sibling keys under the VM definition.

 ```yaml
 # Wide open networking for setup, troubleshooting, and downloading tools